ReeceSmith14/BlackJack-Game/README.md

 The IDEs used were:

 - [Atom](https://atom-editor.cc/) Used primarily to edit the README.md becuase of it built-in markdown preview
-- [Sublime Text](https://www.sublimetext.com/index2) Used to edit HTML and CSS.
+- [Sublime Text](https://www.sublimetext.com/index2) Used to edit HTML, CSS and JS.

 ### Deploying from GitHub